Vernalhav/repo-stats/README.md

 ## Usage
 The program contains 3 separate CLIs, described below.
 To use the main CLI and the Metrics CLI, you must have an environment variable called `GITHUB_TOKEN` containing a Personal Access Token to the GitHub API.
-If a `.env` file is at the current working directory, it will be loaded.
+If there is a `.env` file is in the current working directory, it will be loaded.

 ### Main CLI
 Downloads metrics and runs dashboard server.